-- Primary Response Area is Royal Poinciana Way north the Town's northern limit. - This station is currently under restoration as it is a designated landmarked building. - Staffing: - Four (4) operational personnel, a Lieutenant/Paramedic, a Driver Engineer and two (2) firefight/paramedics. - One (1) Fire Engine permitted as an Advanced Life Support non-transport unit.
-This unit is cross staffed by the four (4) person crew. - One (1) Rescue Truck permitted as an Advanced Life Support transport unit.
-This unit is cross staffed by the four (4) person crew. - One (1) Reserve Rescue Truck permitted as an Advanced Life Support transport unit.
-This unit is staffed but is capable of being put in service immediately if needed or can replace a Rescue Truck that is in need of repairs or if an emergency. - The Administrative staff offices are located on the second and third floor of the Fire Station #2.
+- Primary Response Area is Royal Poinciana Way north the Town's northern limit. - This station is currently under restoration as it is a designated landmarked building. - Staffing: - Four operational personnel, a Lieutenant/Paramedic, a Driver Engineer and two firefight/paramedics. - > One Fire Engine permitted as an Advanced Life Support non-transport unit.
+This unit is cross staffed by the four-person crew. - ➤ One Rescue Truck permitted as an Advanced Life Support transport unit.
+This unit is cross staffed by the four-person crew. - > One Reserve Rescue Truck permitted as an Advanced Life Support transport unit.
+This unit is staffed but is capable of being put into service immediately if needed or can replace a Rescue Truck that is in need of repairs or if an emergency. - > The Administrative staff offices are located on the second and third floor of Fire Station #2.
 The Fire Chief and Deputy Fire Chief work from this location.